Managed Connectivity Services

 A collective term used to describe different types of control systems and associated instrumentation, which include the devices, systems, networks, and controls used to operate or automate industrial processes.

-A framework for business processes that facilitates the management of electronic or digital identities.
+A framework that facilitates the management of electronic or digital identities, ensuring only authorized entities access specific systems.

 US regulatory body NIST has offered frameworks for IoT security and Congress passed the IoT Cybersecurity Improvement Act in December 2020.
 It also requires NIST to publish standards and guidelines on the use and management of IoT devices.